mesosphere/marathon/docs/docs/external-volumes.md

 <a name="docker-extvol"></a>
 ### Using a Docker Container

-Below is a sample app definition that uses a Docker container and specifies first an external volume, second a sandbox-relative host-volume:
+Below is a sample app definition that uses a Docker container and specifies first an external volume, second a sandbox-relative host-volume.

+The `cmd` in this app definition appends the output of the `date` command to `test.txt`.
+You can verify that the external volume is being used correctly if you see that the logs of successive runs of the application show more and more lines of `date` output.

     {
       "id": "/test-docker",
       "instances": 1,
       "cpus": 0.1,
       "mem": 32,
-      "cmd": "mkdir my-test-vol && touch my-test-vol/test.txt && ls my-test-vol/",
+      "cmd": "date >> /data/test-rexray-volume/test.txt; cat /data/test-rexray-volume/test.txt",
       "container": {
         "type": "DOCKER",
         "docker": {